 L64 PNP 4065 Advanced Philosophy of Language

 An advanced-level treatment of basic topics in the philosophy of language as this discipline is understood in the analytic tradition.
-The main positions and the problems they pose are surveyed; focal themes include meaning, reference and truth.
+The main positions and the problems they pose will be surveyed; focal themes include meaning, reference, and truth.
 The aim of the course is to help students develop effective expository techniques and to provide them with the necessary conceptual resources to analyze and criticize different theoretical views.
-Prerequisite: one course in Philosophy at the 300 level, graduate standing, or permission of the instructor.
+Prerequisites: one course in Philosophy at the 300-level, graduate standing, or permission of the instructor.

 Same as L30 Phil 4065